Three days: July 2-4, 2019

 Woolman Hill, Deerfield, MA.

-"We've been a part of the Journey Camp community for 11 years, first as campers and then for several years on staff.
-We've loved every second of it."
+"I’ve been a part of the Journey Camp community for well over a decade, first as a camper, and then as staff.
+I’ve loved every second of it."

 WHAT WE CARE ABOUT

-The program will offer a space for developing boys to truly be themselves, a place without the expectations that our society puts on boys and men.
+The program will offer a space for developing boys to truly be themselves.
+It is an environment that strives to exist without the pressures of modern day social expectations.
 One of our goals is to foster more and more people who stand against oppression of all kinds.
 We want to teach boys how we can go against the norms of the patriarchy, against what’s “cool,” and become positive male figures in society.
-We want to show them that we still live in a world where men and women are not equal and we want to work through what each one of us can do to help change this.
+We want to show them that we still live in a world where men and women are not treated equally, and we want to investigate the ways that we can all work to change this.

 WHAT THE PROGRAM IS LIKE

-We will have a variety of different art disciplines throughout the camp.
-There will be drumming led by a master drummer, dancing led by a master dancer, workshops in acting and improv, time outside on the farm and in the woods, cooperative games, and discussion.
+We will have a variety of different disciplines and activities throughout the camp.
+There will be drumming led by a master drummer, dancing and capoeira led by a master dancer/martial artist, workshops in acting and improv, time outside in the woods, active games and discussion.
 There will be a fire circle Wednesday night.

-We hope to have open dialog about issues we face everyday, and about things we would like to change in the world.
-But we also want to provide a space for these boys to have unadulterated fun, away from screens, and away from school.
-We believe this is a program that is more than needed today.
+We hope to have open dialog about issues we face everyday, and about things we would like to change in the world, but we also want to provide a space for these boys to have unadulterated fun, away from screens, and away from school.
+We believe this is a program that is very needed today.

-We plan to have a group size of 7-15 campers with four men on staff.
+We plan to have a group size of about 7-15 campers with three older men on staff.